Drunk Driving Lawyer Charleston, SC

 Drunk Driving Laws

 Every state has laws against drunk driving.
+The legal limit of alcohol differs from state to state, with some states having more strict limits than others.
+You should be aware of these laws and how they apply to your case.
 These laws basically say that it is illegal to be in control of a vehicle if you have more than the legal limit of alcohol in your system.
 In situations where a driver is arrested and charged with DUI after they pulled over and parked the vehicle, if the court determines that the driver was still in physical control of the vehicle, the driver could be found guilty of drunk driving.
 The key to defending against these charges is defining what physical control of the vehicle actually means.

 In some cases, the driver does not have to be moving the vehicle or even intend to move the vehicle in order for the law to say they had physical control.
+Not many people know about this detail in the law.
 A skilled Charleston drunk driving lawyer knows that some of the key factors that will make this determination include:

 - Whether the driver had the ignition key for the vehicle